 [Updated 06 June 2022 with new episode]

-People featured in the series include a man who has a small garden and teaches others the benefits of growing their own food, a woman who turns rubbish into items she can sell and a carpenter who, with the help of others, fixes people’s shelters.
+These heroes include a man who has a small garden and teaches others the benefits of growing their own food, a woman who turns rubbish into items she can sell and a carpenter who, with the help of others, fixes people’s shelters.

 You can watch a short taster of the series here.

 These videos are for use in community centres, information hubs and in other spaces where the community meet; and can be downloaded freely for use by all humanitarian agencies working in Cox's Bazar.
 Programmes are in Rohingya language, can be played in any order and are available as high-resolution (approx 1GB per episode, for large screens) and low-resolution (approx 50MB per episode, for mobile phones) versions.
 Episodes with English subtitles are also available.

 - Programme 1 (High-res / Low-res / with English subtitles) - We meet a young Rohingya man who helps those who face physical challenges getting around the camp.